eli-cipriano/BioRefine/README.md

 **tab3: Custom**

 Click which data type you would like to add to.
+(NOT YET FUNCTIONAL)

 - Materials refer to information on converting raw biomass into substrate compounds.
 - Sides refer to information on converting by-products of materials into useful substrates as well.